EnEmerson/rotten-tomatoes-web-scraping/README.md

 * Press enter and wait a bit for the AJAX calls to complete.
 * The tabled data should appear on the console with all of the information scraped from the movies.

+### How to format tabled data in Excel

+* Copy the entire table
+* Paste the data into a row in Excel
+* Use the 'Text-to-Columns' function in the Data ribbon to separate the rows (use '^' as delimiter first)
+* Copy the new, delimited row and paste it into a new row using 'Paste > Special > Transpose'
+* Once again, use the 'Text-to-Columns' function on this new column to separate the rows

+**The data should now be nicely separated and easy to read in Excel.**

 Below are the requirements for the script.

 ---